openbaton/docs/docs/index.md

 * integrating your own VNFM.
 In this case you can use either the REST interface, or the AMQP one for interoperating with the NFVO
 * implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
 We provide a generic VNFM and EMS which can be used for executing them

-## Can I use OpenBaton to build my own Network Service?
+## Can I use Open Baton to build my own Network Service?
 Yes!
-OpenBaton provides a NFVO which can interoperate with VNFMs implemented by third parties.
+Open Baton provides a NFVO which can interoperate with VNFMs implemented by third parties.
 In this project we provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.

 ## Get started
 In order to get started you can follow the [installation guide][install-guide]